siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 \mathbf{S} = \frac{1}{\mu_0} \mathbf{E} \times \mathbf{B}.
 $$

-Energy transport is therefore an intrinsic, conserved feature of the electromagnetic field.
+Energy transport is an intrinsic, conserved feature of the electromagnetic field.

 Define the instantaneous energy-flow velocity field wherever $u > 0$ as